pitfail/pitfail-reports/report1/report1.rst

 - A *Player* is one who participates by buying and selling securities.
   - Wants to increase the value of their portfolio, thereby proving compitency at security trading.
+- A *Web Player* is a *player* who is interacting with the *game* via the web browser interface.
+This actor contains all use cases of the *player*.
+It also shares the goal of the *player*.
+- A *Twitter Player* is a *player* who is interacting with the *game* via the twitter interface.
+This actor contains all use cases of the *player*.
+It also shares the goal of the *player*.
 - A *Coordinator* is responsible for administering a *league*.
   - Wants to effectively administer the tournament to provide either a learning experience to the *players*, or, alternately, an enjoyable experience to the players.
   - Desires a construct in which to effectively challenge others interested in security trading.
+- *Yahoo* is the source for all real market data which determines the actual effect of purchasing and selling securities.

 Use Cases
 ---------

+The system is designed such that customization and setup by a *player* is minimized.
+As such, league joining is uneeded by new players.
+In fact, to be a new *twitter player*, one can simply send a *commanding tweet* and the Pitfail system will automatically initialize the required backing data.

+Account creation is ommited from the use case listing because account creation is always acomplished implicitly.
+Third party services are used for authorization, and all other setup is accomplished with defaults that may be changed at another point it time by the *player* as requested (UC-7).

 =============  ===================================================  =======
 Actor              Description                                        UC#